-URC reported an EBITDA (operating income plus depreciation and amortization) of ₱19.12 billion for 2014, 29.1% higher than ₱14.96 billion posted in 2013.
+URC reported an EBITDA (operating income plus depreciation and amortization) of P19.12 billion for 2014, 29.1% higher than P14.96 billion posted in 2013.

 Real estate and hotels generated total gross revenues of P17.43 billion for calendar year 2014, an increase of 5.4% from P16.55 billion total gross revenues for calendar year 2012.

-EBIT (Operating income) grew 2.7% to \$\mathbb{P}6.38\$ billion while EBITDA (Operating income plus depreciation) posted a 5.9% growth to \$\mathbb{P}9.24\$ billion.
-Net income stood at \$\mathbb{P}4.78\$ billion, up by 2.8% compared to last year.
+EBIT (Operating income) grew 2.7% to P6.38 billion while EBITDA (Operating income plus depreciation) posted a 5.9% growth to P9.24 billion.
+Net income stood at P4.78 billion, up by 2.8% compared to last year.

-The Commercial Centers Division accounted for \$\mathbb{P}8.35\$ billion of the real estate revenues for the year versus \$\mathbb{P}7.57\$ billion last year or a 10.3% increase.
+The Commercial Centers Division accounted for P8.35 billion of the real estate revenues for the year versus P7.57 billion last year or a 10.3% increase.
 The newly opened malls namely, Robinsons Santiago, Robinsons Roxas, Robinsons Antipolo and Robinsons Las Pinas contributed to the increase in revenues.
 In addition, Robinsons Magnolia, Robinsons Palawan and Robinsons Iloilo contributed to the growth while most provincial malls also posted decent growth in rental revenues.
-The Division's EBIT and EBITDA grew by 5.0% and 8.4%, respectively.

-The Residential Division realized revenues stood at \$\mathbb{P}5.88\$ billion for the year versus \$\mathbb{P}6.04\$ billion last year.
+The Residential Division realized revenues stood at P5.88 billion for the year versus P6.04 billion last year.

-The Office Buildings Division revenues grew by 14.6% to \$\mathbb{P}1.65\$ billion from \$\mathbb{P}1.44\$ billion over the same period last year.
+The Office Buildings Division revenues grew by 14.6% to P1.65 billion from P1.44 billion over the same period last year.
 This increase in lease income was due to new office buildings Cyberscape Alpha and Cyberscape Beta.
-The Division's EBIT and EBITDA showed positive variances of 10.5% and 13.9%, respectively.

-The Hotels Division, a major contributor of RLC's recurring revenues, registered gross revenues of ₱1.58 billion, as against last year's ₱1.50 billion.
-The 5.3% increase in hotel revenues was principally due to its newest Go Hotel branches in Iloilo, Ortigas Center, Butuan City and newest Summit hotel Magnolia.
-Hotels Division EBIT and EBITDA grew by 12.8% and by 5.6% in 2014 and 2013, respectively.
+The Hotels Division, a major contributor of RLC's recurring revenues, registered gross revenues of P1.58 billion, as against last year's P1.50 billion.
+The 5.3% increase in hotel revenues was principally due to its newest Go Hotel branches in Iloilo, Ortigas Center, Butuan City and newest Summit Hotel Magnolia.

-Real estate cost and expenses went up by 3.8% to \$\mathbb{P}\$7.19 billion from \$\mathbb{P}\$6.92 billion last year.
-The opening of new malls raised the level of depreciation expense of Commercial centers by 14.2% while opening of new buildings increased depreciation expense of the Office Buildings Division by 22.8%.
+Real estate cost and expenses went up by 3.8% to P7.19 billion from P6.92 billion last year.
+The opening of new malls raised the level of depreciation expense of Commercial Centers by 14.2% while opening of new buildings increased depreciation expense of the Office Buildings Division by 22.8%.
 Furthermore, cinema expenses rose by 24% due to higher level of cinema operations which in turn resulted to higher cinema revenues.
 Hotel expenses rose by 3.0% due substantially to higher level of cost of food and beverage, salaries and wages and contracted services among others, which were all due to higher level of operations brought about by the newly opened Go Hotels branches and Summit Magnolia Hotel.